Table of Contents

 Prevention of Ascariasis

 Improved access to sanitation would be the biggest step towards ridding the world of ascariasis.
-Properly functioning and cleaning of toilets greatly reduce the possibility of a fly picking up a roundworm egg and infecting someone else.
+Properly functioning and cleaning toilets greatly reduce the possibility of a fly picking up a roundworm egg and infecting someone else.
 Washing hands with soap after using the restroom is another thing we should practice religiously.

 For more detailed information about Ascariasis and other related diseases, visit BYJU’S.